Car Accident Lawyer Chicago Team

 However, this may not mean that the driver is adequately insured.
 For example, Illinois law states that all drivers are required to carry liability coverage insurance of certain minimum amounts.
 625 Ill.
 Comp.
 Stat.
 5/7-601(a).
 Drivers must carry liability coverage of at least $25,000 per person for injury or death, at least $50,000 for injury or death of two or more people, and at least $20,000 for property damage of another.
 625 Ill.
 Comp.
 Stat.
 5/7-203.
 In some cases the minimum amount of coverage may not be adequate to cover all the expenses of the accident.

-It is important to contact an experienced Illinois personal injury attorney to evaluate your specific case.
+It is important to contact an experienced Illinois automobile accident injury attorney to evaluate your specific case.

 Why does my insurance have to pay for the injuries I sustained when another person caused the accident?